Amphiluke/async-aid/README.md

 #### Key-based cacher reset

-If your cacher [maintains multiple caches](#maintaining-multiple-caches), you may also provide a distinct cache key as a second argument to clear cache for a specific key only.
+If your cacher [maintains multiple caches](#maintaining-multiple-caches), you may also provide a distinct cache key as a second argument to clear cache for this specific key only.
 Not providing a key results in clearing the entire storage of your cacher.

 ```javascript
 import {createCacher, resetCacher} from 'async-aid';